huangli712/ZenApps/README.md

-# ZenTools
+# ZenApps

-ZenTools provides some auxliliary tools and apps for the Zen DFT + DMFT computation framework.
+ZenApps provides some basic applications for the Zen DFT + DMFT computation framework.
 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version

-v0.1.2-devel.210509
+v0.1.3-devel.210524

 ## License